 Let’s cut to the chase: Your garage is probably a glorified storage unit for holiday decorations, that treadmill you definitely still use, and maybe a few rogue lawn chairs.
 But what if I told you that cluttered space could become a year-round oasis for growing orchids, tomatoes, or even a tropical jungle?
 Yep, we’re talking about converting your garage into a greenhouse.
 Sounds wild?
 Maybe.
 Genius?
 Absolutely.
 Let’s dig into whether this quirky project is your next obsession—or a one-way ticket to “Why did I think this was a good idea?” town.

-(Oh, and if you’re already Googling “how to not mess this up,” say hello to A1 Garage Conversion.
+(Oh, and if you’re already Googling “how to not mess this up,” say hello to A1 ADU Contractor.
 We’ve helped dozens of plant parents and veggie enthusiasts transform their garages without turning them into moldy science experiments.
 More on that later.)

 Let’s start with the big question: Why even consider this?
 I mean, couldn’t you just buy a cheap greenhouse kit online and call it a day?
 Sure, if you enjoy assembling flimsy plastic structures that fly into your neighbor’s yard during the first breeze.
 But converting a garage?
 That’s like upgrading from a tent to a five-star treehouse.